-Outside of work, I enjoy spending time with my husband, Rob, and our furry children: two Frenchies (Argos and Fearghus), and our two cats Chaiindo and Haggis.
+Outside of work, I enjoy spending time with my furry children: My Frenchie (Fearghus), and my two cats Chaiindo and Haggis.
 Additionally, in my spare time, I enjoy traveling and exploring new cultures, trying new restaurants, long distance running and exploring the city.
 My professional interests include, amongst many others, emergency and critical care medicine, internal medicine, ultrasound, and soft tissue surgery.
 I hope to see you and your families soon!

 Lauren Sawchyn, DVM